-Damage caused by the use of anti puncture fluid or incorrect maintenance is not considered a manufacturing defect and will not be covered under warranty.
+Damage caused by the use of anti-puncture fluid or incorrect maintenance is not considered a manufacturing defect and will not be covered under warranty.

-Always have the tyres fitted by a competent person with the specialist knowledge and technical understanding of motorcycles, such as an authorised Triumph dealer.
-It is important to inform them that tyre pressure sensors are fitted to the wheels before they remove the tyres.
+Always have the tires mounted by a competent person with the specialist knowledge and technical understanding of motorcycles, such as an authorized Triumph dealer.
+It is important to inform them that tire pressure sensors are installed on the wheels before they remove the tires.

-The tyre pressures shown on your instruments indicate the actual tyre pressure at the time of selecting the display.
-This may differ from the inflation pressure set when the tyres are cold because tyres become warmer during riding, causing the air in the tyre to expand and increase the inflation pressure.
-The cold inflation pressures specified by Triumph take account of this.
+The tire pressures shown on your instruments indicate the actual tire pressure at the time of selecting the display.
+This may differ from the inflation pressure set when the tires are cold because tires become warmer during riding, causing the air in the tire to expand and increase the inflation pressure.
+The cold inflation pressures specified by Triumph take account of this

-Only adjust tyre pressures when the tyres are cold using an accurate pressure gauge.
-Do not use the tyre pressure display on the instruments.
+Only adjust tire pressures when the tires are cold using an accurate pressure gage.
+Do not use the tire pressure display on the instruments.

-Tyre Wear
+Tire Wear

-As the tyre tread wears down, the tyre becomes more susceptible to punctures and failure.
-It is estimated that 90% of all tyre problems occur during the last 10% of tread life (90% worn).
-It is recommended that tyres are changed before they are worn to their minimum tread depth.
+As the tire tread wears down, the tire becomes more susceptible to punctures and failure.
+It is estimated that 90% of all tire problems occur during the last 10% of tread life (90% worn).
+It is recommended that tires are changed before they are worn to their minimum tread depth.